grananqvist/Awesome-Quant-Machine-Learning-Trading/README.md

-# Awesome-Quant-And-ML-Trading
+# Awesome-Quant-Machine-Learning-Trading
-Quant/Algorithm trading resources with an emphasis on Machine Learning and relevant Python code.
+Quant/Algorithm trading resources with an emphasis on Machine Learning.

-I have excluded any kind of resources that we consider to be of low quality.
+I have excluded any kind of resources that I consider to be of low quality.

 :star: - My favourites